 - Sports accidents.
 If a sports-related concussion occurs due to negligence, the party responsible can face liability for a personal injury claim.

-Ultimately, if any other party bears fault for causing a brain injury to you or a loved one, you likely have grounds to file a personal injury claim against them.
-But, again, your Huntington Beach traumatic brain injury attorney can help you gather the evidence you need to establish fault for your damages.
+Ultimately, if any other party bears fault for causing a brain injury to you or a loved one, you likely have grounds to file a personal injury claim in Huntington Beach, CA against them.
+But, again, your traumatic brain injury attorney can help you gather the evidence you need to establish fault for your damages.

 Brain injuries tend to be severely damaging, posing a wide range of immediate and long-term complications to the victim.
 California’s personal injury laws allow plaintiffs to seek full compensation for economic losses sustained due to the defendants’ actions named in their complaints.
 When it comes to the damages available in your brain injury claim, these may include:

 - Medical expenses.
 Victims of brain injuries typically require extensive emergency care immediately after their injuries, followed by ongoing treatment.
 Therefore, the defendant who caused your recent brain injury is liable for any medical expenses incurred because of their actions.

 - Lost income.
 The victim of a brain injury may not be able to work for a long time after their accident, or they could be left unable to work at all due to a permanent disability.
 The defendant is liable for both lost wages and lost earning capacity.